shiinehata/iml/src/iML/tutorial/tabular/tabular_classification_imbalanced_data.md

 mpl.rcParams['figure.figsize'] = (12, 10)
 colors = plt.rcParams['axes.prop_cycle'].by_key()['color']

-Data processing and exploration
-Download the Kaggle Credit Card Fraud data set

-Pandas is a Python library with many helpful utilities for loading and working with structured data.
-It can be used to download CSVs into a Pandas DataFrame.
-Note: This dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group of ULB (Université Libre de Bruxelles) on big data mining and fraud detection.
-More details on current and past projects on related topics are available here and the page of the DefeatFraud project

 file = tf.keras.utils
 raw_df = pd.read_csv('https://storage.googleapis.com/download.tensorflow.org/data/creditcard.csv')
 raw_df.head()
 raw_df[['Time', 'V1', 'V2', 'V3', 'V4', 'V5', 'V26', 'V27', 'V28', 'Amount', 'Class']].describe()
-Examine the class label imbalance

-Let's look at the dataset imbalance:

 neg, pos = np.bincount(raw_df['Class'])
 total = neg + pos
 print('Examples:\n Total: {}\n Positive: {} ({:.2f}% of total)\n'.format(
 total, pos, 100 \* pos / total))
-This shows the small fraction of positive samples.
-Clean, split and normalize the data

-The raw data has a few issues.
-First the Time and Amount columns are too variable to use directly.
-Drop the Time column (since it's not clear what it means) and take the log of the Amount column to reduce its range.

 cleaned_df = raw_df.copy()